bennysteepz/singlingo/SETUP.md

 ## 🎵 How It Works

 1. **Audio Sync**: The app polls audio position every ~100ms to sync with lyrics
-2. **Word Tracking**: Each time a word is heard during playback, its view count increases
+2. **Utterance Display**: Each timed segment (utterance) can be tapped to jump to that point
-3. **Fade Logic**: Words fade out after 10 views and disappear after 20 views
+3. **Fade Logic**: Utterances fade out after 10 views and disappear after 20 views
-4. **Tap to Jump**: Tap any word to jump to that point in the song
+4. **Word Analytics** (Future): Track words across all utterances for learning analytics
-5. **Cross-Device Sync**: View counts are stored in Supabase for persistence
+5. **Ready for Expansion**: Infrastructure set up for word-level features like progress tracking

 ## 📝 Adding New Songs